TENSILE: A Tensor granularity dynamic GPU memory scheduling method toward multiple dynamic workloads system: Experiments

+As the \autoref{fig:Multiple Dynamic Workloads Performance} shows, in most of the workloads, TENSILE has achieved the best MSR and CBR, which is solid proof of the performance of TENSILE in multiple dynamic workloads situations.
+The EOR and CBR of $\rm TENSILE_{cs}$ do not outperform Capuchin in VGG-16 since the VGG-16 has a massive tensor generated by a wide MLP layer, which causes it much harder to schedule without the overhead.
+TENSILE tackles this problem by the updating method, and the whole TENSILE, including the updating phase, outperforms Capuchin.
+With the increased workload, TENSILE's MSR of InceptionV3, InceptionV4, ResNet-50, and DenseNet drops slowly.
+And in all experiments, $\rm TENSILE_{up}$ saves the most GPU memory.

+Furthermore, according to the EOR metric, Capuchin's overhead dramatically increases as we analyze in the last paragraph of \autoref{Related Work}.
+The VDNN's EOR reduces with the increasing workload numbers since the VDNN is a layer-granularity method, which can not schedule all tensors so it has many free time intervals for swapping.
+This makes its extra time cost less than the vanilla method's time cost.
+And with increasing workload numbers, the vanilla time cost rises faster than the extra time cost.
+So the EOR gets lower.
+Although VDNN has a lower overhead in multiple workload scenarios, its MSR is meager compared to TENSILE and Capuchin.

-In any case, the efficiency of TENSILE is still much higher than baselines.
+In any case, the efficiency of TENSILE is still much higher than both baselines.
+Moreover, the ratios of TENSILE's CBR to vDNN/Capuchin's CBR under the multi-workload environment are higher than in the single-workload environment.
 The conclusion is that TENSILE can run these workloads with less (or at least the same) GPU memory and time cost than baselines.
-Especially, compared to the Capuchin, whose time cost is significantly increasing when the number of workloads increases, which implies most of their swapping transfer can not overlap with the computation, TENSILES's time cost is much more stable.
+Especially compared to the Capuchin, whose EOR is significantly increasing when the number of workloads increases, which implies most of their swapping transfer can not overlap with the computation, TENSILES's EOR is much more stable.
 This experiment strongly proves that the performance of TENSILE is much better than vDNN and Capuchin in multiple dynamic workloads scenarios.
+To evaluate our method's performance on multiple dynamic workloads and test its scalability, we choose one to four workloads respectively and launch them simultaneously to simulate a multiple dynamic workloads scenario.
+We repeat each test three times and report the average metric in \autoref{fig:Multiple Dynamic Workloads Performance}.